Goutte/git-spend/README.md

 > `2 days 1 hour 42 minutes`

+> ⛑ Use `git spend sum --help` or `man git-spend-sum` to see all the options.
+> Meanwhile, let's look at some available options, below.

 ### Format the output

-You can also get the spent time in a specific unit :
+You can get the spent time in a specific unit :

 ```
 git spend sum --minutes